KnowLangOrg/know-lang/knowlang/assets/README.md

 # TODOs

-- Domain registry YMLs in settings/assets should also be properly git ignored
 - Deprecate the following:
   - AppConfig
   - All logic under knowlang/indexing folder (e.g., StateStore, which is replaced by `KnowledgeSqlDatabase`)
 - Testing for the Domain Registry Parsing
-- `knowlang chat` is still configured in the old way to use the database specified in settings/.env.app.
-I think we need to extract the ChatConfig from the AppConfig and use YML for chat interface setting management.